NCI-HPCDI/cylc-workflow/cylc8-guide.md

 ## Step 1: Choose the ROSE_ORI_HOST

-Starting the Cylc 8 workflow on Gadi can be done from the login node, a persistent session, or an ARE VDI session.
+Starting the Cylc 8 workflow on Gadi can be done from the Gadi login node, a persistent session, or an ARE VDI session.
 However, for this exercise, it is recommended to open an ARE VDI session to run and monitor the Cylc 8 workflow.

 Please refer to https://opus.nci.org.au/display/DAE/ARE+VDI+Sessions+for+Cylc+Jobs for instructions on starting an ARE VDI session.